impeccableai/axii-docs/home.md

 AXII enables accelerated experimentation by maintaining consistent and reproducible results across experiments.
 This helps you make informed decisions and track progress, ultimately leading to faster innovation and better overall results.

 ## Try Our Free Open Demo

-Before diving into the full version of AXII, we invite you to try our [free open demo](https://demo.axii.ai).
+> Before diving into the full version of AXII, we invite you to try our [free open demo](https://demo.axii.ai).
+{.is-warning}

 The demo allows you to experience AXII's capabilities, although it has some limitations and doesn't offer all the powerful features available in the full version.
 This hands-on experience will give you a taste of what AXII can do for your team and projects.

 ## Getting Started